Press Conference | David Williams | Steve Keith | James Franklin | Tim Corbin

 "This is an exciting opportunity to offer our faculty and staff larger and additional exercise facilities, our students enhanced wellness programs, and our varsity, club and intramural teams increased indoor practice and playing space - developments that we hope will have long-lasting effects at Vanderbilt and on Nashville," Chancellor Nicholas S. Zeppos said.
 "The momentum we have been able to build around this project has been incredible and I cannot thank enough the donors who have had the commitment and vision to make this a reality."

-The indoor practice field will be available for varsity teams, including football, soccer and lacrosse, as well as intramural and club sports teams.
-The indoor track will also be open for use by the university's athletic teams and students, faculty and staff.
+The indoor practice field is available for varsity teams, including football, soccer and lacrosse, as well as intramural and club sports teams.
+The indoor track is also open for use by the university's athletic teams and students, faculty and staff.

 Upgrades to the recreation center include expanding weight training, multi-purpose spaces, and cardiovascular and fitness areas, as well as the addition of a four-lane bowling alley that will both support the university's varsity bowling team and provide a new recreational activity.